New York City Bee Information

 An interesting page on the U.S. Forest Service Celebrating Wildflowers website on pollinator syndromes, the co-evolved physical characteristics that make plants and their pollinators interact successfully.

 The role of native bees in apple pollination.
 See link for research details.
 For popular article on same research see: Native bees are better pollinators, more plentiful than honeybees, finds entomologist.
 (2011).

-The Pollinator bibliographic database includes more than 10,000 references about pollination biology.
-National Biological Information Infrastructure (NBII) and the US Geological Survey (USGS).
+The Pollinator bibliographic database includes more than 10,000 references about pollination biology, an invaluable resource.
+Developed and maintained by David Inouye.

 Insect and Bee Conservation Organizations

 The Xerces Society is the leader in invertebrate conservation, and their site has many resources of value to those interested in preserving bees.

 North American Pollinator Protection Campaign — a collaborative effort by scientists, researchers, conservationists, government officials, and volunteers to raise pollinator-related issues, and to benefit the health of all species, particularly those most threatened.

 Pollinator Partnership works to protect the health of managed and native pollinating animals vital to North American ecosystems and agriculture.
 Among the wealth of information on the P2 website are ecoregional planting guides for pollinators.